vttta/wdio-cucumber-template/README.md

 See also: [Running the tests](#running-the-tests)

 1. Add a `@debug` tag to the desired test(s).
 Only marked tests will be executed
-2. If you need to stop test execution between particular steps, add `And DEBUG` step between them
+2. If you need to stop test execution between particular steps, add `And DEBUG` step between them in a `.feature` file
 3. Run the `wdio:web-debug` script

 What to expect: